backend-development/backend-development-textbook/intro to slides/1 intro.md

 Do we work differently than other software development projects?

-!SLIDE bullets
+!SLIDE incremental
+# Web Projects
-# Different People
+* different People
   * more non-programmers needed: designers, usability, ..
+* different languages
+  * scripting languages have different design patterns than strongly typed languages

 !SLIDE  subsection
 # software in boxes
 ![background](software-in-boxes.jpg)

-!SLIDE bullets incremental
+!SLIDE incremental
-# Faster Pace
-  * no "Software in Boxes"
+# no "Software in Boxes"
   * no versions
   * continous delivery needed
   * maintainance forever!